How to Create a Wedding Budget

 Discuss the parts of your wedding that you think are the most important with your partner and go from there.
 Maybe they’ve got their heart set on a wedding venue but don’t mind cutting back on floral arrangements?
 Perhaps you’re willing to forgo that four-tiered wedding cake in favour of a more impressive wedding dress?
 Make a list of “must haves” for the two of you and prioritize those - then you can start booking fittings, tastings and venue scouting expeditions.

 You’ll want to stay on top of your wedding budget at all times to ensure that you are not overspending.
 Use our budgeting tool to keep things in order.
 You can enter your total budget and the tool will estimate the cost for each item.
 Don't forget to budget for tipping your vendors or service staff where appropriate.
 You can then edit or add items and juggle allocations based on your priorities.
-Aside from logging all the pricing information - from the cost of your photographer to your officiant - the tool will track your payments and send you reminders, making the planning process more manageable.
+Aside from logging all the pricing information - from the cost of your wedding photographer to your officiant - the tool will track your payments and send you reminders, making the planning process more manageable.

 Plan your wedding budget and keep track of your spending with WeddingWire's FREE Wedding Budget Planner»